Archive for February, 2007

 Kirkleatham Stables - Wrecked Outbuildings

 The only part of the Kirkleatham stables thats accessible.
-A few out buildings to the NW on the verge of complete collapse.
+A few out buildings to the North West on the verge of complete collapse.

-Visible on occasion on the beach behind Leos, although extremely dependant on the amount of sand on the beach and the tides.
+Visible on occasion on the beach behind Leos (or this Vertical Pier more recently), although extremely dependent on the amount of sand on the beach and the tides.
 I spotted these tree trunks in January although I know theres a lot more under there if conditions are right.